noskisdead/dots/README.md

 ## FAQ

-### 1. I can't Log in
+### 1. I can't log in!
 If you're unable to log in, try selecting **Hyprland** from the SDDM menu located at the bottom-middle corner of your screen.

-### 2. Caps Lock and Escape keys are swapped
+### 2. The Caps Lock and the Escape key are swapped!
 By default, the **Caps Lock** key is swapped with the **Escape** key.
 To revert this change, open the `input.conf` file in the Hyprland configuration and remove the following line:
 `, caps:swapescape`

 ### 3. Why does Obsidian ask me if I trust this vault?
 When you first open **Obsidian**, a prompt will appear asking if you trust the vault.
-This is necessary for the **Catppuccin** theme to work properly.
+This is necessary for the **Catppuccin Macchiato** theme to work properly.
 Please accept the prompt to enable the theme.

 ### 4. How do I use the Stylus themes in the web browser?
 To use the **Stylus** themes in **Zen**, follow these steps: